-You are encouraged to visit the College of Liberal Arts and Sciences' graduate office for information on staff, advising forms and other resources, as well as graduate admissions.
+DePaul University Office of Graduate Admission College of Science and Health 2400 N. Sheffield Avenue 990 West Fullerton Avenue Chicago, IL 60614 and other resources, as well as graduate admissions.
 The web site for the graduate office can be found here.